 - A cleaning company, a professional organizer, or your best friend can help you clear out some of the painful physical reminders of the life you once shared with the person you loved, or still love.
 Changing up your décor, getting rid of clutter, and taking pride in your new solo space can feel empowering and liberating for some people.
 Don't just practice letting go of love; practice letting go of junk and clutter and things that keep you from fully experiencing life.

-You will get through this.
 Don’t give up on yourself, your friends, your family, and all the wonderful things that you do have going on in your life.
-Recovering from the pain of having to let go of someone you care for takes times.
+Recovering from the pain of having to let go of someone you care for takes time.

 © 2014 Sadie Holloway